internet-sicherheit/eco-blockchain-governance/governance/references/bloxberg.md

 voting weight = voting weight - 100 / (number of proposals per month)
 ~~~

+Note that all voting is done in a Smart Contract using public on-chain transactions.

 ### New members

 New members are nominated by Iron Throne every month (or every 4 weeks).
 The organization must fill out a form beforehand to apply for his candidacy.